Sabrina Sidney: Education in France

 Day wished for the girls to be isolated from external influences while he educated them so, at the beginning of November 1769, he decided to move them to France.
 It is also possible that he did this to protect himself from the legal ramifications of his experiment, as well as societal gossip.
 The trio travelled over 600 miles to Avignon, renting a house in le quartier des fusteries.
 The girls could speak no French and Day employed no English-speaking servants, to be sure that he would be the only person to influence them.

 Day focussed on the girls' education, in the style of Emile.
 He expanded on the teaching they had received from the Foundling Hospital in reading and basic arithmetic, and also taught them how to write.
 He believed that the girls should be able to manage the house, so they were charged with cooking and cleaning as well as other housework.
 Finally, he wanted to be able to debate complex concepts with them, so he taught them rudimentary theories in physics and geography, tasking them with observing the changing of the seasons, and recording details of sunrises and sunsets.
 He also imparted to them Rousseau's philosophical contempt for luxury.

 During his stay in France, Day regularly corresponded with Edgeworth.
 He said that both girls were passionate about their studies, Sidney more so.
 Day also related anecdotes, one concerning a trip on the Rhone where the boat overturned and he rescued both girls single-handedly as neither could swim.
 He described an incident in which he challenged a French Army officer to a duel, even producing a set of dueling pistols, simply as a manner of engaging or encouraging conversation with his young students; the officer apologised and explained he did not mean any offence, calming the situation.

 Accounts by 19th-century historians suggest that Day grew impatient with the girls when they became bored with their lessons and began to squabble, and that he also spent significant time nursing them through a bout of smallpox.
-These accounts may have been exaggerated as both girls had been inoculated against smallpox, and their strict upbringing meant they would not have rebelled excessively.
+These accounts may have been exaggerated as both girls had been inoculated against smallpox, and their time at the Foundling Hospital would have discouraged such behaviour.